ONDC-Official/verification-logs/logs/CSC/Buyer with api.greenreciept.com/Flow2/log_report.md

 - context/timestamp difference between /on_search and /search should be smaller than 5 sec
 - /bpp/providers[0]/locations[0]/gps coordinates must be specified with at least six decimal places of precision.

-**/on_select**
-- context/timestamp difference between /on_select and /select should be smaller than 5 sec

 **/on_init**
 - context/timestamp difference between /on_init and /init should be smaller than 5 sec